alexadmin/it_overview/README.md

 # All services

 - production servers should be created from scratch (without data) by configuration managment.
 (1, p.54)
 - do not make changes on production directly (1, p.
 273)
+- in small company you can control everything, is it briliant (1, p.
+285)

 # Infrastrusture services